Roundup Class Action Lawsuit: Is Your Weed Killer Killing You?

 Affected by Roundup?
 Learn how you could join the fight for justice and potentially receive financial relief.

-Roundup weed killer is one of the most well-known products on the market for the common household yard maintenance.
-The product uses a chemical called glyphosate, which is particularly toxic to plants that fall into the broadleaf family.
-The glyphosate herbicide makes it a good option for homeowners who want to kill weeds without harming the grass in their yard or other kinds of plants they do not want to kill.
+Roundup weed killer is one of the most well-known products on the market for common household yard maintenance.
+Until recently, consumer versions of the product contained a chemical called glyphosate, which is particularly toxic to plants that fall into the broadleaf family.
+This property made glyphosate an attractive option for homeowners wanting to kill weeds without harming the grass in their yard or other desirable plants.

-Check to see if you pre-qualify for this settlement
+Check to see if you pre-qualify for this settlement—free of charge

 Give us a call at (888) 219-5860 to be connected to one of our intake specialists now.